skinnylatte/pop21/content/posts/feedingmysoul.md

 ---

 Maybe some day, I'll think of the years between 2009 and 2019 as a lost decade.
-It as a decade of development, when I came of age, when I left home, when I made my home in so many different places in the world, where I tried on different ways of being, as if they were seasonal coats, or swimwear.
+It was a decade of development, when I came of age, when I left home, when I made my home in so many different places in the world, where I tried on different ways of being, as if they were seasonal coats, or swimwear.

 Things are different now.